ChristopheSeg/FcFieldsToTitle/README.md

 ### RefreshAllTitle feature
 By Default, FcFieldsToTitle modify item title OnContentAfterSave event.
 This require to edit and save an item to get automatic title for this item.

 FcFieldsToTitle has a built-in RefreshAllTitle feature to apply the automatic title to all items at once.
 This feature while important should be coded in Ajax to get a more efficent plugin.
-(Sory I do not have Ajax skill to do that!)
+(Sorry I do not have Ajax skills to do that!)
 ### Item history
 Flexicontent save item history.
-Is it necessary to indicate to Flexicontent that items title and alais have been changed?
+Is it necessary to indicate to Flexicontent that items title and alias have been changed?
 ## Translation
 The plugin support multiple languages but only the English language files are provided.